EdmundsAPI/edmundsapi.github.com/api-documentation/overview/index.md

 [Here's a list of the complete Edmunds Glossary](http://www.edmunds.com/glossary/).

+It's also important to note that *our dataset goes all the way back to 1990 and not further*.
+So if you're looking for information on a 1981 DeLorean, you might be out of luck.

 ### URI Format

 All API calls follow this format: _**{protocol}**://api.edmunds.com/**{endpoint}**?fmt=**{response format}**&api\_key=**{API key}**_